Nerdsav/ansible-netcat/README.md

 ## Documentation

+### Notes
+This playbook is designed and tested on a standard Ubuntu 16.04 installation.

+### Usage
-Run the playbook:
+1. Run the playbook to deploy the netcat service
 > ansible-playbook ncat_pb.yml

-Login to the server and start the service.
+2. Login to the server and start the netcat service
 > systemctl start ncat@&lt;PORT&gt;.service

-Verify connection:
+3. Verify connection:
 > telnet {server} {port}

 ## License